nasaharvest/openmapflow/README.md

 ```

 **Github Actions Secrets**
-When code is pushed to the repository a Github action will be run to verify project configuration, data integrity, and script functionality.
-This action will pull data using dvc and thereby needs access to remote storage (your Google Drive).
-To allow the Github action to access the data, add a new repository secret ([instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)).
-- In step 5 of the instructions, name the secret: `GDRIVE_CREDENTIALS_DATA`
-- In step 6, enter the value in .dvc/tmp/gdrive-user-creditnals.json (in your repository)

-When a new model is pushed to the repository a Github action will be run to deploy this model to Google Cloud.
-To allow the Github action to access Google Cloud add a new repository secret ([instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)).
+Being able to pull and deploy data inside Github Actions requires access to Google Cloud.
+To allow the Github action to access Google Cloud, add a new repository secret ([instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)).
 - In step 5 of the instructions, name the secret: `GCP_SA_KEY`
 - In step 6, enter your Google Cloud Service Account Key